Singapore welcomes babies born on National Day

-SINGAPORE - Ms Foo Shuo Qian had expected her baby to be born on Monday (Aug 8), after labour was induced early that day.
+Ms Foo Shuo Qian had expected her baby to be born on Monday, after labour was induced earlier that day.

 That would have been an auspicious birth, falling on the eighth day of the eighth month - eight being the luckiest number in Chinese culture due to its association with prosperity.

-Instead, the 37-year-old human resources executive and her finance manager husband, 38-year-old Teo Geng Lun, welcomed a baby boy weighing 3.25kg at Thomson Medical Centre at the stroke of midnight on Tuesday (Aug 9) - Singapore's National Day.
+Instead, the 37-year-old human resources executive and her finance manager husband, 38-year-old Teo Geng Lun, welcomed a baby boy weighing 3.25kg at Thomson Medical Centre at the stroke of midnight yesterday - Singapore's National Day.

 Ms Foo noted that her newborn son, who has not yet been named, would be celebrating his birthday on the same day as the country every year.